finaldream/decoupled/packages/decoupled-data-markdown/Readme.md

 # decoupled-data-markdown

-Markdown with YAML parser for decoupled and general usage.
+Markdown with YAML data-source for decoupled and general usage.

 Parses Markdown into HTML and supports full-featured YAML frontmatter.